splanck/vc/docs/language_features.md

 ```

 #### Function pointers
-Pointers may reference functions and be called through like normal identifiers.
+Pointers may reference functions and use the standard `(*name)(...)` notation.
+They can be called through just like normal identifiers.

 ```c
 /* func_ptr.c */